espressif/esp-idf/docs/en/api-guides/wifi.rst

 The most common event handle code for this event in application is to call :cpp:func:`esp_wifi_connect()` to reconnect the Wi-Fi.
 However, if the event is raised because :cpp:func:`esp_wifi_disconnect()` is called, the application should not call :cpp:func:`esp_wifi_connect()` to reconnect.
 It is the application's responsibility to distinguish whether the event is caused by :cpp:func:`esp_wifi_disconnect()` or other reasons.
 Sometimes a better reconnection strategy is required.
 Refer to `Wi-Fi Reconnect`_ and `Scan When Wi-Fi Is Connecting`_.

 Another thing that deserves attention is that the default behavior of LwIP is to abort all TCP socket connections on receiving the disconnect.
-In mose cases, it is not a problem.
+In most cases, it is not a problem.
 However, for some special applications, this may not be what they want.
 Consider the following scenarios:

 - The application creates a TCP connection to maintain the application-level keep-alive data that is sent out every 60 seconds.
 - Due to certain reasons, the Wi-Fi connection is cut off, and the `WIFI_EVENT_STA_DISCONNECTED`_ is raised.
 According to the current implementation, all TCP connections will be removed and the keep-alive socket will be in a wrong status.
 However, since the application designer believes that the network layer should **ignore** this error at the Wi-Fi layer, the application does not close the socket.